 86 Career Overall Rank

-Even though 103 paintings by Nickolls have been offered for sale at auction, 22 were sold by Sotheby’s through the 1990s and, not one was illustrated in the sales catalogues.
+22 of Nickolls' works were sold by Sotheby’s throughout the 1990s and, not one was illustrated in the sales catalogues.
 This would account in large measure for their poor sale rate with 34, or 47% remaining unsold during that period.
 Sotheby’s first illustrated his work in 2001 and by 2004 showed his paintings across two pages illustrating four works, one of which had a long description plus the mention that he had been chosen for the Venice Biennale in 1990.
 This 91 x 76 cm canvas, Machinetime Head 1989, sold for $13,200, the artist’s third highest recorded result at the time and nearly twice the sale price of the other three, even though all of these these were small.
-This work is still his sixth most successful result on record.

-Though his sale rate is unimpressive at 55%, the majority of the works that have failed to sell have been minor pieces, including pen and ink drawings, offered during the 1990s.
+Though his sale rate is unimpressive at 56%, the majority of works that have failed to sell have been minor pieces, including pen and ink drawings, offered during the 1990s.
 Of the 23 works on paper that have been offered only six have sold for an average price of approximately $870.
-His paintings on canvas and board whowever have experienced a success rate of 65% and the prices achieved for Trevor Nickoll's works have been on the rise since his first major result in 2000.
+His paintings on canvas and board, however, have experienced a success rate of over 60 % and the prices achieved for Trevor Nickoll's works have been on the rise since his first major result in 2000.
 The appearance of Aboriginal art on the secondary market is still a quite recent phenomenon and, Hermannsburg paintings aside, sales records generally do not go back more than 20 years.
 The vast majority of work is ‘traditional’ or ethnographic and the audience for urban art is smaller, even if well informed.
-Trevor Nickoll’s work first appeared for sale at auction in 1990 and by 1993 of ten offered only two had sold.
+Trevor Nickoll’s work first appeared for sale at auction in 1990 and, by 1993, of ten offered only two had sold.
 Between 1994 and 2001 his statistics were turned on their head with 24 sold and only six unsold.
-Since 2002 and the present 42 works have been offered of which 27 have sold for a healthy, if not psecacular 65% success rate.
-Of 8 works offered in 2015 five found new homes with the highest priced work setting his 4th highest record to date at $25,625.

 Brought up in the suburbs of Adelaide, Trevor Nickolls began drawing and painting from the age of eight years old.
 These early explorations would later become the basis for his livelihood as an art teacher, though he never aspired for the material attributes that so often accompany a middle-class lifestyle.
 However, grounding in the theory of Western art put Nickolls in a unique position when, towards the end of his post-graduate degree, he encountered traditional Aboriginal art for the first time.
 During the late seventies the intellectual climate, strongly influenced by post-modernism, was expanding boundaries throughout the contemporary art world and in this climate the concept of ‘aboriginality’ took hold, mirroring Nickolls’ own exploration of his Aboriginal heritage.
 ‘Self-consciously operating within the ongoing narrative of Western art, Nickolls drew upon both ancient and modern iconography as he strove to articulate the uneasy fault-line that underpinned both an identity and a society built upon the disavowal of its sacred past' (O’Ferral1989).
 Nickolls, though, might feel ill at ease with this explicitly political interpretation of his work for he feels 'I simply cannot make such direct, literal political statements in my paintings' (Beier 1985: 14)